 Converting your CELPIP scores to IELTS bands isn't a mystical process; it's a systematic application of official equivalencies.
 Here's how to use The CLB Bridge Formula to get clear, actionable insights into your language proficiency.

-2. Locate Your Official CELPIP Scores (~5 minutes) Retrieve your official CELPIP score report.
-Remember, each of the four skills (Listening, Reading, Writing, Speaking) is scored independently on a scale of M1-M12.
+Locate Your Official CELPIP Scores (~5 minutes) Retrieve your official CELPIP score report.
+Remember, each of the four skills (Listening, Reading, Writing, Speaking) is scored independently on a scale from M (below level 3) up to 12, and each level maps directly to the same CLB number.
 You'll need these individual scores to perform an accurate, skill-by-skill conversion.
 Do not attempt to average your scores, as this will lead to an inaccurate assessment.

 Common Pitfalls in Score Conversion